bbauska/JS-svg/README.md

 }
 </pre>

-We now have our cityscape in place, but we're not done yet.
-It's quite flat-looking, and I'd like it to be framed within a circle and for the colors to look like they're emanating outward.
-To achieve this, I'm going to use something called a mask.
+<p>We now have our cityscape in place, but we're not done yet.
+It's quite
+flat-looking, and I'd like it to be framed within a circle and for the colors to look like they're emanating outward.
+To achieve this, I'm going to use something called a mask.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-6d">4.6d Masking Our Content</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-A mask is very similar to a clipPath, except that it allows for degrees of transparency.
+<p>A mask is very similar to a clipPath, except that it allows for degrees
+of transparency.
 A clipPath is an all-or-nothing affair; you're either inside or outside the bounds of the shape that defines it.
 With a mask, you can fade content in or out depending on the brightness or luminance of the shape.
 For this reason, it's most straightforward to use black and white when creating masks.
-White (#ffffff) translates to a fully transparent region, whereas black (#000000) translates to a fully opaque region.
+White (#ffffff) translates to a fully transparent region, whereas black (#000000) translates to a fully opaque region.</p>

-In Figure 4-14, the triangle is the mask shape, and the result of applying it to the rect is shown on the right.
+<p>In Figure 4-14, the triangle is the mask shape, and the result of
+applying it to the rect is shown on the right.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 34.
 How masks work (116) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"